violentesc/Stripper/README.md

   -e                                  parse username from a E-Mail address.

-  -r REPLACE                          replace a char or string in the file.
+  -r REPLACE                          replace a char or string in the file. **not yet active